completely-normal-dude/completely-normal-dotfiles/README.md

 - Neofetch

 ### Sway and River
-There are Sway and River configuration files, but Hyprland's are a lot more polished
+There are Sway and River configuration files, but Hyprlands are a lot more polished

 # Screenshot
 Wallpaper's in the assets folder